TannerGS/portfolio/README.md

-## Material UI Portfolio
+## Tanner Simpkins Portfolio

-A portfolio single page application using React and Material UI
+A portfolio page application built using ReactJs and Material UI

 #### To change into client directory